 Cork is a natural product by any definition but one doesn’t normally associate it with lab equipment.
-Its remarkable properties make it a useful material when working with things that are very hot, very cold and things that are breakable.
+Its remarkable properties make it a useful material when working with things that are very hot, very cold or readily broken.

 Properties of Cork